-From elementary school to adult life, the people that surround you significantly determine your experiences, and your professional life is no different.
+From elementary school to adult life, the people surrounding you significantly determine your experiences, and your professional life is no different.

 This is why networking is so vital in building a career and finding professional opportunities, among other things.